cloudscript-technology/k8s-monitoring-app/docs/DEPLOYMENT.md

 ### Database Connection Issues

-**Symptom**: "failed to connect to database"
+**Symptom**: "failed to open SQLite database"

 **Solution**:
-- Verify database credentials
+- Verify `DB_PATH` is set correctly
-- Check network connectivity to database
+- Ensure the pod has write permissions to the mounted path
+- Confirm the PVC is bound and mounted
-- Ensure database exists and migrations can run
+- Check that migrations run without errors in logs

 ### Memory/CPU Metrics Not Available